UMHS /

 The University of Medicine and Health Sciences is proud to have the best Anatomy lab in the Caribbean.
 Even the largest medical schools in the United States would be envious of the anatomy lab and facilities we have!
 The gross anatomy lab and neuroanatomy laboratories are housed in our 11,000 sq. ft. anatomy facility, which is equipped with cutting-edge audio-visual technology.
 There are 20 dissection platforms in the gross anatomy lab where students have a 6 to 1 cadaver ratio.
 While in neuroanatomy the ratio is even lower at 4 to 1.

 During anatomy lab sessions, students can use computer software at each cadaver table to obtain anatomical reference information.
-Students can also view pertinent information offered by the professor in a variety of formats while dissecting, including Power point and ELMO® presentations.
-Power poles are present at each cadaver table enabling students that want to use their personal laptops or tablets to access our library of anatomical photos.
+Students can also view pertinent information offered by the professor in a variety of formats while dissecting, including Powerpoint and ELMO® presentations.
+Power poles are present at each cadaver table enabling students who want to use their laptops or tablets to access our library of anatomical photos.

 Get a 360 degree look inside our Anatomy lab and other state-of-the-art facilities